-The electronic thermal protection of the drive uses these items to calculate motor overload tolerance and supply overload protection for the motor:
+The electronic thermal protector of the drive uses these items to calculate motor overload tolerance and supply overload protection for the motor:

-- Output current
+- Output Current

-- Output frequency
+- Output Frequency

 - Motor thermal characteristics

-- · Time characteristics
+- Time characteristics

-If the drive detects motor overload, the drive will trigger an oL1 [Motor Overload] and stop drive output.
+If the drive detects motor overload, the drive will trigger an oL1 [Motor Overload] and stop the drive output.

 Set H2-01 = 1F [Term M1-M2 Function Selection = Motor Overload Alarm (oL1)] to set a motor overload alarm.
-If the motor overload level is more than 90% of the oL1 detection level, the output terminal activates and triggers an overload alarm.
+If the motor overload level is more than 90% of the oL1 detection level, the output terminal turns ON and triggers an overload alarm.